hppr-dev/docs-bash-task-master/docs/drivers.md

 # Drivers

-Drivers are resposible for parsing/validating arguments and executing tasks.
+Drivers are resposible for executing, listing and providing help for tasks.
-The driver defines the format and filename of a task file.
+The driver defines the format and filename for a task file.
 By default, the only driver included in Bash Task Master is the bash driver.
-Modules use the bash_driver.
+Built-in tasks and modules use the bash driver.

 See [below](#custom-drivers) on how to implement a driver to support different file formats.

 Drivers are managed by the built-in [driver](/built_in_tasks#driver) module.

+!!! note
-Note that disabling a driver is non destructive, files will remain in place but the association to the file name will be removed.
+    Disabling a driver is non destructive.
+    Driver files remain in place but the filename association is temporarily removed.
+    This is so that if you want to re-enable a driver, it does not redownload the assets.

 ## Bash Driver